 If you want to make moves to access more capital before a downturn, you might consider selling your home.
 If your home is not so great for the market right now and would be too costly to repair, you might feel like you’re out of options.

 At Sundae, we work with homeowners that have homes that may not be market ready.
-We offer them the best price possible, so they can start a new life.
+Sundae is the only marketplace that connects homeowners looking to sell their homes as-is to the largest network of investors to ensure the highest possible offer is received.
 We even offer $10,000 in cash advances to assist in the process.
 We guarantee the highest price because we believe in the consumer and aren’t looking to just turn a profit.

 Have any questions?
 We’d be happy to help!